upbound/universal-crossplane/DESIGN.md

 ### Upgrade

-There are two main scenarios for upgrading:
+There are three main scenarios for upgrading to Project Uruk-hai:
 * From open source Crossplane with the same version
 * From open source Crossplane with a different version
-* From an earlier version of distro that doesn't have the additional components
+* From an earlier version of Project Uruk-hai that doesn't have the additional components

+We will have integration tests in running for every PR that will make sure these scenarios work.

 #### From Open Source Crossplane

 When a user deploys open source Crossplane v1.0.0 using Helm, they have a Helm release in their cluster that manages this deployment.
-Since distro chart will include the same manifests, upgrading to Distro v1.0.0 will not affect running Crossplane services.
+Since Project Uruk-hai chart will include the same manifests, upgrading to Project Uruk-hai v1.0.0 will not affect running Crossplane services.
 Helm 3 allows upgrade of a release with another chart and updates the metadata of the Helm release accordingly.

-The caveat in upgrading from OSS to distro is that we need to make sure distro doesn't accidentally downgrade the existing installation, which might cause unexpected errors.
+The caveat in upgrading from OSS to Project Uruk-hai is that we need to make sure we don't accidentally downgrade the existing installation, which might cause unexpected errors.
 We will guard against that scenario by documentation initially and then have a pre-install hook in Helm that will do the necessary pre-flight checks.

-In order for documentation approach to be good enough, the only mode we will support for upgrading from a different Crossplane version is where both distro and the existing installation share the same version.
-For example, if user has Crossplane v1.0.0 but wants to upgrade to distro v1.1.0, then they will have to upgrade to Crossplane v1.1.0 first.
+In order for documentation approach to be good enough, the only mode we will support for upgrading from a different Crossplane version is where both Project Uruk-hai and the existing installation of Crossplane share the same version.
+For example, if user has Crossplane v1.0.0 but wants to upgrade to Project Uruk-hai v1.1.0, then they will have to upgrade to Crossplane v1.1.0 first.
 This way users won't have to think about the different version pairs at all.

 #### Additional Components

-We plan to include additional components in the distro alongside Crossplane.
-Since they will be additive, users will be able to upgrade from both open source Crossplane and an earlier version of distro.
+We plan to include additional components in the Project Uruk-hai alongside Crossplane.
+Since they will be additive, users will be able to upgrade from both open source Crossplane and an earlier version of Project Uruk-hai.

 ## Future Considerations